 How do you saute asparagus?

 The key to cooking fresh asparagus to make sure it’s tender, but not overly soft.
 You’ll want to watch the asparagus closely as it cooks.
 As soon as the color turns deep green, it can be removed from the heat.
 This sauteed asparagus is flavored with butter, garlic, dried Italian seasoning and fresh parsley.

 Tips for sauteed asparagus

 - This recipe works best with medium sized asparagus stalks.
 If you use the really skinny stalks they may overcook and get mushy.
 If you’re using thicker stalks, you may have to add a few minutes to the cook time.

 - To make this recipe vegan, use olive oil instead of butter.

 - Add the garlic towards the very end of the cooking time so that it doesn’t burn.

 - This recipe calls for dried Italian seasoning which is a blend of herbs such as oregano, parsley, and basil.
 It is available in the spice aisle of most grocery stores.
-Alternatively, you can substitute your favorite dried herbs in the same amount.
+Alternatively, you can use my Italian seasoning recipe to make your own.

 Is asparagus healthy?